ghostfruitleaf/react-tic-tac-toe/WALKTHOUGH_DISCLAIMER.md

 needing to update the square that changed.

 ### Postscript
-Unfortunately since I refer to line numbers throughout the walkthrough, it is a little hard to include this in the code files after I wrote it out, so I'd like to note here that the recipe analogy was very useful in helping me understand and communicate why we must try to manage state as much as possible
+Unfortunately, since I refer to line numbers throughout the walkthrough, it is a little hard to include this in the code files after I wrote it out, so I'd like to note here that the recipe analogy was very useful in helping me understand and communicate why we must try to manage state as much as possible